recommenders-team/recommenders/README.md

 ## Algorithm Comparison

 We provide a [comparison notebook](notebooks/03_evaluate/comparison.ipynb) to show how to evaluate and compare included algorithms on the MovieLens 1M dataset.
 The included algorithms are usable in a variety of recommendation tasks (including product or news recommendations).
-The comparison notebook serves as a guide on how to evaluate results on other or larger datasets and/or reproduce results under custm settings.
+The comparison notebook serves as a guide on how to evaluate results on other or larger datasets and/or reproduce results under custom settings.

 In our preliminary comparison, data is randomly split into train/test sets at at 75/25 ratio.
 A recommendation model is trained using each of the below collaborative filtering algorithms.
 We utilize empirical parameter values reported in literature that generated optimal results as reported [here](http://mymedialite.net/examples/datasets.html).
 For ranking metrics we use k = 10 (top 10 results).
 We benchmark on a Standard NC6s_v2 [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) (6 vCPUs, 112 GB memory and 1 K80 GPU).
 Spark ALS is run in local standalone mode.